shuganth/Dog-Breed-Classifier-Using-CNN/README.md

 <h1 align="center">
-      <em>Dog-Breed-Classifier-Using-CNNp</em>
+      <b>Dog Breed Classifier Using CNN</b>
   <br>
 </h1>

-Created a Dog Breeds Classifier App built using Convolutional Neural Networks from scratch and additionally with transfer learning using ResNet50 to identify an estimate of canine’s breed from user-supplied images.
+Created a Dog Breeds Classifier App built using Convolutional Neural Networks from scratch and additionally with transfer learning using VGG11to identify an estimate of canine’s breed from user-supplied images.